6 Essentials for Successful Restaurant SEO

 When your NAP information is consistent, search engines can understand your approximate location(s).
 By listing it across several channels, you are more likely to appear higher on search results.

-For example, if a small pizza chain in New York City has 3 stores, say, one in Brooklynn, one in Queens and one in Manhattan, a searcher in Queens may not get served the same results when doing a search for the restaurant as a user in Brooklynn.
+For example, if a small pizza chain in New York City has 3 stores, say, one in Brooklyn, one in Queens and one in Manhattan, a searcher in Queens may not get served the same results when doing a search for the restaurant as a user in Brooklyn.
 The search engines will likely provide the closest option because its most suitable to the users’ location.

 Google My Business Listing